Burn2-0/north-burnistan/Talia/September.md

 > And several times it's been mentioned that by ban was either a last resort or the inability to properly process it.
 Given how little I actually saw of any form of process I have to assume that it was the inability to process it that led to my getting banned in the way I did.
 In which case why do I have no method to appeal?

+And yeah the Ranger Lead is Leondra Larsson.